fordesmith/crisp-dna/_docs/what-is-syncopate.md

 Why Syncopate exists?
 ========================================

-Syncopate is a home for people who like to
+> Syncopate is a home for people who like to
-(a) bring new digital products to market that make the world a better place (b) help others to do this in the most effective way possible (c) enjoy working with others and being independant
+> (a) bring new digital products to market that make the world a better place
+> (b) help others to do this in the most effective way possible
+> (c) be part of a consulting partnership

 We value: